simon-ritchie/apysc/docs_src/source/contains.md

 ## What interface is this?

-The `contains` interface returns the boolean (`Boolean`) value whether that `Sprite` instance has a given child or not.
+The `contains` interface returns the boolean (`Boolean`) value whether a container instance has a given child or not.

 ## Basic usage

 The following example checks whether the first rectangle is a child of the `Sprite` container.
-If it is `true`\, remove the rectangle from the sprite and display a log to the console (please press F12 to display that message).
+If it is true, remove the rectangle from the sprite and display a log to the console (please press F12 to display that message).

 ```py
 # runnable